Meet our Senior Leadership Team

 High School Principal - Kyle Coppes

-Kyle is now in his third year at UAS and is eager to take on his new role as High School Principal after serving as Assistant Principal for the past two years.
+Kyle is now in his fourth year at UAS and is eager to take on his his second year as High School Principal after serving as Assistant Principal for two years.

 Kyle began his career in education fourteen years ago at an American international school in Egypt where he taught in the social studies department.
 Before leaving Cairo, Kyle served as head of the humanities department and taught in the IB Diploma Program.